ssoosi/phoneapp/README.md

-# 📱 Phonebook App (Frontend - Angular and Backend DotNet)
+# 📱 Phonebook App (Frontend - Angular and Backend .NET)

 This is the **Angular frontend** of the Phonebook Application, designed to interact with a .NET Core Web API backend.
 It allows users to manage their phonebook contacts efficiently with a user-friendly interface powered by **Angular Material**.